vishwaTj/Blogger_Website/README.md

                      iv) index.js --> To access the root element DOM

-The Backend files are stored in the backend folder
+The Backend files are stored in the backend folder<br/>
                        i) Routes --> To handle differnet CRUD operations with mongo DB atlas  and also trigger functions
                              a) BlogCreate --> this handles the fetch, create and delete operations of the Blogs posted
                              b) CreateUser --> this handles the fetch, create of users to the website